 Number of Treatments Required

 Typically, most individuals only require one session to treat a lesion, although the number of treatments required depends on the depth and size of the lesion.
 Occasionally, a follow-up treatment may be required.
-As sebaceous hyperplasia is a chronic condition, patients should be prepared to have further treatments in the future as new lesions appear.
+As Sebaceous Hyperplasia is a chronic condition, patients should be prepared to have further treatments in the future as new lesions appear.

 Skin Cancer Check